 - In a medium-sized bowl, combine the cornmeal, flour, sugar, baking powder, baking soda, and salt.

-- In a separate bowl, combine the buttermilk eggs, and melted butter.
+- In a separate bowl, combine the buttermilk eggs, melted butter, and olive oil.
 Pour into the flour mixture and stir just until combined.
 Fold in the cheddar cheese and jalapeño peppers.

 - Look for finely ground cornmeal (also sold as "bolted cornmeal").
 Finely ground cornmeal will give you a much more tender crumb than coarse-ground cornmeal.